Review by my book club, reported by Susan

 Actually, over half the members thought the book’s tone was preachy.

 But the really strong feelings were yet to come.

+Another member bets that Kingsolver has a big ole carbon footprint herself, with all that flying around to give speeches and whatnot.
 Then she declared her desire to shoot Kingsolver’s 18-year-old daughter Camille (the “little prig”) – this from a great-grandmother.
 Good heavens!!

 Frankly, I had NOT seen any of that coming.
 It made me wonder why I didn’t find the book preachy, because I’m so often the one making that complaint about an author.